strikes30/kernel-playground/podman/README.md

 This guide explains how to build the container image, set up the VM infrastructure, compile a custom kernel and modules, and run the environment using Podman.

+Note: Make sure you have Podman installed and properly configured on your system before starting!

 ---

 ## Building the Container Image